tharumbun/cactus/src/content/post/roleque-restaurant-in-siem-reap.md

 ---
 title: "Roleque restaurant in Siem Reap"
 publishDate: "13 May 2022"
-description: "Hello world!!!
-This is an example blog post showcasing some of the cool stuff Astro Cactus theme can do."
+description: Roleque is a popular restaurant in Siem Reap
-tags: ["example", "blog", "cool"]
+tags: ["blog"]
 ---

 Roleque is a popular restaurant in Siem Reap that serves a variety of Khmer and international dishes.
 The restaurant is located in the heart of the city, making it a convenient option for tourists.
 The interior of the restaurant is spacious and air-conditioned, making it a comfortable place to dine.
 The staff is friendly and attentive, and the food is delicious.